puzzle/puzzle.opnsense/docs/docsite/rst/development_guide.rst

 Using Vagrant
 =============

-Run ansible directlyagainst a running instance of opnsense with Vagrant.
+Run ansible directly against a running instance of OPNsense with Vagrant.
 For this to work it is required to have **vagrant** installed alongside with **virtualbox**.

 .. code-block::